-Just-In-Time inventory management tool was developed fifty years ago by Toyota.
+Just-In-Time inventory management technique was developed fifty years ago by Toyota.
 Japanese car manufacturer took the supermarket retail as a model of warehouse management.
 When a customer comes to buy, say, an apple in the supermarket, he takes one, two, three apples from the shelf and pays at the cash desk.
 What happens next?
 Supermarket replenishes its stock with one, two or three apples.
 Let’s change the roles a bit.
 Let a customer be a manufacturer, and a supermarket be a supplier of raw materials or components.
 A manufacturer takes the amount of products he needs - say, one, two or three components.
 A supplier replenishes the amount taken.
 No storage costs, no overstocking, no tied-up warehouse assets.

 This is a very simple illustration of the method Toyota took and perfected it.
 Car manufacturer developed their supply cycle in such a way that they kept their inventory levels relatively low, and ordered car assembly parts only when an order from an end customer was placed.
-Yes, they depended greatly on the reliability of the supplier, but this technique allowed them to save money on warehouse facilities and car components - they ordered only the amount they needed.
+Yes, they depended greatly on the reliability of the supplier, but JIT inventory method allowed them to save money on warehouse facilities and car components - they ordered only the amount they needed.

 They started using this method in 1970, and today JIT is widely spread around the world.
 Companies from McDonalds to Apple and Zara actively use it in their operations.
 By the way, JIT method is extremely popular among fast-food chains.
 They keep their french fries, hamburgers, cheese and other ingredients in refrigerators and they take them out and start cooking only when a customer places an order at the cash desk!

-Being opposite to a traditional inventory management strategy, sometimes being called “just-in-case” method, where inventory and supplies are being purchased in advance to meet anticipated market demand, JIT has some vivid benefits.
+Being opposite to a traditional inventory management strategy, sometimes being called “just-in-case” method, where inventory and supplies are being purchased in advance to meet anticipated market demand, Just in Time inventory system has some vivid benefits.
 It also has drawbacks, let’s talk about them a bit later.

 Benefit 1: Sufficient reduction of warehouse expenses